-1.)
-A public entity governed by a county, municipality, school district, community or college, university, or an agency of state government.
+- A public agency governed by a county, municipality, school district, community college, university or an agency of state government.

-2.)
-A not-for-profit, tax-exempt Florida corporation incorporated or authorized as a not-for-profit corporation, in good standing, pursuant to chapter 617, Florida Statutes.
-(Some private schools may be determined not-for-profit under Chapter 623.)
-Florida incorporation must be issued in the name of the applicant.
+- A not-for-profit, tax-exempt Florida corporation incorporated or authorized as a not-for-profit corporation, in good standing, pursuant to Chapter 617, Florida Statutes.
+(Some private schools may be determined to be not-for-profit under chapter 623.)
+Florida incorporation must be issued in the name of the applicant organization.

-3.)
-Designated as a tax-exempt organization as defined in section 501 (c) (3) or (4) of the Internal Revenue Code of 1954.
-Exemption must be issued in the name of the applicant.
+- Designated as a tax-exempt organization as defined in Section 501 (c 3 or 4) of the Internal Revenue Code of 1954.
+Exemption must be issued in the name of the applicant organization.